Southampton, Pennsylvania

 Southampton is an unincorporated community located in Upper Southampton Township, Bucks County, Pennsylvania.

 Geography

 Southampton is 18 miles north, from the center of Philadelphia.
-It's ZIP Code is 18966.
+Its ZIP Code is 18966.
 Portions of this ZIP Code can also be addressed as Churchville or Holland.

-The town is located in the west central part of Bucks County, Pennsylvania, and is directly bordered by Montgomery County to the west.
+The town is located in the lower central part of Bucks County, Pennsylvania, and is directly bordered by Montgomery County to the west.
 It lies within the Townships of Upper Southampton and Northampton.

 Upper Southampton Township is part of the Centennial School District, and is served by William Tennent High School, located in nearby Warminster.
 Northampton Township is part of the Council Rock School District.
 Most of Northampton Township is served by Council Rock High School South, located within Southampton (addressed as Holland), while some students are zoned to Council Rock High School North in nearby Newtown Township.
 Students in both districts may also attend Middle Bucks Institute of Technology, a part time vocational school in nearby Jamison.